-- 52. The statute does not require that the valid ID be unexpired and, as of this filing, the Tennessee Secretary of State's website makes clear that both current and expired versions of the above forms of ID will be accepted for voting purposes.
-Some forms of military ID have no expiration date and bear the label "INDEF" for "indefinite duration." - 53.
+- 51. The statute does not require that the valid ID be unexpired and, as of this filing, the Tennessee Secretary of State's website makes clear that both current and expired versions of the above forms of ID will be accepted for voting purposes. - 52.
 A voter who does not have ID may cast a provisional ballot, but it will not be counted unless the voter returns to present evidence of identification to the county election commission by the close of business on the second business day after the election.
 Tenn.
 Code Ann. § 2-7-112(e).
-On information and belief, this is too short a period in which to apply for and obtain a free Identification License from the Tennessee Department of Safety and Homeland Security. - 54.
+On information and belief, this is too short a period in which to apply for and obtain a free Identification License from the Tennessee Department of Safety and Homeland Security. - 53.
 The only option for a student with none of the IDs on the accepted voter ID list is to apply for a free Identification (ID Only) License from the Tennessee Department of Safety and Homeland Security.
-To do this, a student must travel to a Department of Safety Driver's Service Center and assemble myriad documents.
-The application for a Tennessee Identification License requires the presentation of originals or certified copies (not photocopies) of the following: (1) proof of U.S. citizenship; (2) primary proof of identity; (3) secondary proof of identity; (4) proof of any name changes, if one's name differs from the name on the primary ID presented; (5) one or two forms of proof of Tennessee residency with your name and resident address which are current and dated within the last four months (no P.O. boxes may be used); and (6) a Social Security Number. - 55.
+To do this, a student must travel to a Department of Safety and Homeland Security Driver's Service Center and assemble myriad documents.
+The application for a Tennessee ID Only License requires the presentation of originals or certified copies (not photocopies) of the following: (1) proof of U.S. citizenship; (2) primary proof of identity; (3) secondary proof of identity; (4) proof of any name changes, if one's name differs from the name on the primary ID presented; (5) one or two forms of proof of Tennessee residency with your name and resident address which are current and dated within the last four months (no P.O. boxes may be used); and (6) a Social Security Number. - 54.
 To prove his or her U.S. citizenship, the student must present an original or certified copy of his or her birth certificate, or a certificate of naturalization or citizenship.
 There are other items on the list, but these are the most common forms.
 A U.S. passport will work, but that is already accepted as a form of voter ID.
-An out-of-state college or university student who lacks a certified copy of his birth certificate will have to figure out how to apply to a vital records office in his home state and/or county.
+Any student who does not have an original or certified copy of his/her birth certificate will be required to submit an application to a vital records office in his home state and/or county.
 That application process typically bears a fee and sometimes requires the submission of a copy of identification.